-54. We therefore commit to:
+55. We therefore commit to:

-Establish, under the auspices of the UN, an International Scientific Panel on AI with balanced geographic representation to conduct independent multi-disciplinary evidence-based impact and risk assessments.
-The Panel will issue annual reports, drawing on national and regional horizon-scanning initiatives and research networks; and contribute to identifying knowledge gaps and areas of emerging opportunities and challenges (SDG 17);
+Establish, within the United Nations, an independent multi-disciplinary International Scientific Panel on AI with balanced geographic representation to promote scientific understanding through evidence-based impact, risk and opportunity assessments, drawing on existing national, regional and international initiatives and research networks (SDG 17).

-Initiate, under the auspices of the UN, an Annual Global Dialogue on AI Governance that brings together Member States to build shared understandings and emerging best practices on AI governance.
-This dialogue would be informed by the reports of the International Scientific Panel on AI and the inputs of relevant stakeholders, and could take place in the margins of relevant major UN conferences and meetings as well as ITU’s AI for Good Summit (SDG 17).
+Initiate, within the United Nations, a Global Dialogue on AI Governance involving governments and all relevant stakeholders which could be informed by the work of the International Scientific Panel and which will take place in the margins of existing relevant UN conferences and meetings (SDG 17).

-We therefore request the President of the General Assembly to appoint at the 79th session of the General Assembly co-facilitators to consult with Member States and other relevant stakeholders on terms of reference and modalities for the composition, functioning and review of the International Scientific Panel on AI and an Annual Global Dialogue on AI Governance for the adoption by the General Assembly;
+We therefore request the President of the General Assembly to appoint at the 79th session of the General Assembly co-facilitators, one from a developed country and one from a developing country, to identify through an intergovernmental process and with consultations with other relevant stakeholders the terms of reference and modalities for the establishment and functioning of the International Scientific Panel on AI and a Global Dialogue on AI Governance for the adoption by the General Assembly.

-We call on standards development organizations, to collaborate through, inter alia, the World Standards Cooperation to promote the development and application of interoperable AI standards that uphold safety, reliability, sustainability and human rights (SDGs 5, 7, 9, 10, 12, 16 & 17).
+We call on standards development organizations, to collaborate to promote the development and adoption of interoperable AI standards that uphold safety, reliability, sustainability and human rights (SDGs 5, 7, 9, 10, 12, 16 & 17).

 We will promote safe, secure and trustworthy AI systems that advance, protect and preserve linguistic and cultural diversity and take into account multilingualism throughout the life cycle of these systems (SDG 16).